shanegrueling/Ether/README.md

 ##How do i use this awesome toolset?

 Nothing easier than this.
-Just add to your HTML file the line <code><script src="PATH/TO/ether.js" data-main="RELATIVE/PATH/TO/SCRIPT.js"></code> and take care that it is the first `<script>`-Tag in the document.
+Just add to your HTML file the line `<script src="PATH/TO/ether.js" data-main="RELATIVE/PATH/TO/SCRIPT.js">` and take care that it is the first `<script>`-Tag in the document.

 After developing you produce the release version with the following command